opensearch-project/documentation-website/_monitoring-plugins/alerting/api.md

 The response returns the number of individual finding entries in the `total_findings` field.

-To get more specific results in a findings search, you can use the path parameters defined in the following table:
+To get more specific results in a findings search, you can use any of the optional path parameters that are defined in the following table:

 Path parameter | Description | Usage
 :--- | :--- : :---
 `findingId` | The identifier for the finding entry. | The finding ID is returned in the initial query response.
-`sortString` | This field sorts the finding. | The default value is `id`.
+`sortString` | This field specifies which string the Alerting plugin uses to sort the findings. | The default value is `id`.
 `sortOrder` | The order to sort the list of findings, either ascending or descending. | Use `sortOrder=asc` to indicate ascending, or `sortOrder=desc` for descending sort order.
-`size` | The maximum number of results to retrieve. | Can be any integer.
+`size` | An optional limit for the maximum number of results returned in the response. | There is no minimum or maximum values.
 `startIndex` | The pagination indicator. | Default is `0`.
-`searchString` | The finding attribute you want returned in the search. | You might want to search findings for a specific index, provide `searchString=indexABC'.
+`searchString` | The finding attribute you want returned in the search. | To search in a specific index, specify the index name in the request path.
+For example, to search findings in the `indexABC` index, use `searchString=indexABC'.

 ### Create a per document monitor

-You can create a per document monitor by calling the `monitors` resource and providing the monitor details in the body of the request.
+You can create a per document monitor with a POST request that provides the monitor details in the request body.
 At a minimum, you need to provide the following details: specify the queries or combinations by tag with the `inputs` field, a valid trigger condition, and provide the notification message in the `action` field.

 #### Sample Request